 Facts About Our Work in Guatemala

-In March 2020, COVID-19, a respiratory disease caused by the coronavirus, became a pandemic and FFTP responded quickly to the crisis.
+In March 2020, FFTP responded quickly when COVID-19, a respiratory disease caused by the coronavirus, became a pandemic.
 The Guatemalan government issued a call for the mandatory use of face masks in public.
-FFTP established a project to provide necessary tools to training centers for women to earn an income as they produced more than 11,500 face masks.
+FFTP established a project to provide necessary tools to training centers for women to earn an income as they produced more than 16,720 face masks.

-- By the end of June, there were more than 16,900 coronavirus cases, according to worldometers.info.
+- By the end of December 2020, there were more than 138,000 recorded coronavirus cases, according to worldometers.info.

-- More than a million people were in need of emergency food aid, an increase of 570,000 from the beginning of the year, a result of lost work related to the pandemic.
+- More than 1 million people needed emergency food aid, an increase of 570,000 from the beginning of the year, a result of lost work related to the pandemic.